 Employees May Need to File Tax Returns

-Regardless of whether you withhold federal income tax, your employees may need to file their own tax returns.
+Regardless of whether you withhold federal and Wyoming state income tax, your employees may need to file their own tax returns.

-Most Wyoming LLCs will need to pay estimated taxes throughout the year, depending on the amount of income and profit you expect to make.
+Most LLCs must pay estimated taxes throughout the year, depending on the amount of income and profit you expect to make.
 The most common types of estimated tax are:

-Most Wyoming LLCs will pay estimated taxes four times a year.
-Speak to your accountant for more information.
+Most LLCs will pay estimated taxes four times a year.
+Learn more on the IRS website, and speak to your accountant for more information.

 Yes.
 Wyoming does have a sales tax, which may vary among cities and counties.
 You can find more information above.

-No. Wyoming does not have a general state income tax.
+No. Wyoming doesn’t have a state income tax.